-Sexual abuse of a minor includes sexual molestation or sexual exploitation of a minor and other behavior by which an adult uses a minor as an object of sexual gratification.
-This includes, but is not limited to, sexual contact with the intimate parts of a minor for the purpose of sexual gratification or arousal or for the purpose of degrading or humiliating the minor.
-Deliberate touching of the intimate parts of a minor, a request to touch the intimate parts of the adult, the exposure of the intimate parts of the adult to a minor, or requesting the minor to expose his or her intimate parts also constitute sexual abuse.
+Sexual abuse of children, youth or vulnerable persons includes sexual molestation or sexual exploitation of children, youth or vulnerable persons and other behavior by which an adult uses children, youth or vulnerable persons as an object of sexual gratification.
+This includes, but is not limited to, sexual contact with the intimate parts of children, youth or vulnerable persons for the purpose of sexual gratification or arousal or for the purpose of degrading or humiliating children, youth or vulnerable persons.
+Deliberate touching of the intimate parts of children, youth or vulnerable persons, a request to touch the intimate parts of the adult, the exposure of the intimate parts of the adult to children, youth or vulnerable persons, or requesting children, youth or vulnerable persons to expose his or her intimate parts also constitute sexual abuse.

-It is necessary to proceed in the manner established for cases of sexual abuse when the allegations refer to behavior consisting in a) forcing someone with violence or threats or by abusing one's authority to perform or submit to sexual acts; b) performing sexual acts with a minor or a vulnerable person; c) acquiring, producing, exhibiting, possessing or distributing, by whatever technology including by electronic means, child pornography (of a person less than 18 years of age), as well as recruiting or inducing a minor or a vulnerable person to participate in pornographic exhibitions (see c.
+It is necessary to proceed in the manner established for cases of sexual abuse when the allegations refer to behavior consisting in a) forcing someone with violence or threats or by abusing one's authority to perform or submit to sexual acts; b) performing sexual acts with children, youth or vulnerable persons; c) acquiring, producing, exhibiting, possessing or distributing, by whatever technology including by electronic means, child pornography (of a person less than 18 years of age), as well as recruiting or inducing children, youth or vulnerable persons to participate in pornographic exhibitions (see c.
 1398; VELM art.
 1 § 1).

 The transgressions in question relate to obligations arising from Divine commands regarding human sexual interaction as conveyed to us by the Sixth Commandment of the Decalogue.
-Thus, the norm to be considered in assessing an allegation of sexual abuse of a minor is whether conduct or interaction with a minor qualifies as an external, objectively grave violation of the Sixth Commandment (Canonical Delicts Involving Sexual Misconduct and Dismissal from the Clerical State, USCCB, 1995, p.
-6).
+Thus, the norm to be considered in assessing an allegation of sexual abuse of children, youth or vulnerable persons is whether conduct or interaction with children, youth or vulnerable persons qualifies as an external, objectively grave violation of the Sixth Commandment (CCCB, Protecting Minors 2018, Section 8).